 * Click on the image to learn more about the pioneers of the School

-He received the Gold Medal of the University in 1995.
+In 1991 he received the Gold Medal of the University.

 Maria Luisa Lopez

 In 1965 María Luisa López joined as a professor of Botany.
 With a degree in Pharmacy, she began her research on floristic biodiversity of Navarra and her doctoral thesis was the first of the School of Pharmacy.

 José María Muñoz Molina

 José María Muñoz Medina, Full Professor of Botany, was Extraordinary Professor of the School for 10 years.
 During that time, he organized the laboratory and initiated the Botany Herbarium.